 What is Movember?

-The idea is that friends, family and colleagues put money in a pot while they watch you go from clean shaven to motastic through the month of November.
-So, if you already have a beard, half of the money is going to come from keen punters who have never seen you fresh faced before.
+The idea is that friends, family and colleagues put money in a pot whilst they watch you go from clean-shaven to mo-tastic through the month of November.
+So, if you already have a beard, half of the money is going to come from keen punters who have never seen you fresh-faced before.

 Sadly, not all of us are capable of growing even a wisp of hair on our upper lip, so rather than get angry in frustration, why don’t you get active instead?
 We know it’s not exactly a fair deal, running over just sitting there growing facial hair, but it’s for a good cause and can save lives so stop complaining and start training!

-You can find out more information on the Movember website: https://uk.movember.com/
+You can find out more information on the Movember website: uk.movember.com/

 Some worrying statistics: